What the breast screening review means

 To simplify the figures as much as possible, for every breast cancer death prevented through screening, about 3 women will have treatment for a cancer that would not have caused them problems.
-Their doctor would not have known that at the time because they can’t reliably tell which breast cancers are life threatening and which aren’t.
+Their doctor would not have known that at the time, or afterwards, because they can’t reliably tell which breast cancers are life threatening and which aren’t.

-Thinking about the benefit to the country as a whole, the Panel’s conclusion is that the UK breast screening programmes has significant benefit and should continue.
+Thinking about the effects on the UK as a whole, the Panel’s conclusion was that the UK breast screening programme has significant benefit and should continue.

 The decision for any individual woman is not necessarily an easy one.
 That is why we have tried to set out the evidence as clearly as we can.
 There are two sides to it and only you can decide which is more important to you.
 Cancer Research UK has worked out the following statistics to try to show the benefits and risks as clearly as we can.

-After 20 years, out of 1,000 women who have screening, 75 will be diagnosed with breast cancer and have treatment.
+After 20 years, out of 1,000 women who have screening regularly over that time, 75 will be diagnosed with breast cancer and have treatment.
 Out of these 75 women

 - 16 will die from breast cancer